KSP-KOS/KOS/doc/source/structures/orbits/eta.rst

     :type: :struct:`Scalar` (s)
     :access: Get only

-    Seconds until the next manuever node's timestamp.
+    Seconds until the next maneuver node's timestamp.
 NOTE this is the time shown on the navball for the maneuver node, and does not take into account the lead time shown on the navball.